“When the trees their summer splendor

 Please take a moment to participate.
 It takes just a few seconds, your response is completely anonymous, and results will help DNR staff continue to provide meaningful content in future editions of the Tree Link.

-When selecting your answer, choose the response that mostly closely represents where you often turn for the majority of your tree-related questions or concerns.
+When selecting your answer, choose the response that most closely represents where you often turn for the majority of your tree-related questions or concerns.

 Bigleaf maples (Acer macrophyllum) are an important ecosystem component in the forests of western Washington, providing shade, food, habitat, and structural diversity in riparian and upland areas.
 Over the past several years, concerned landowners, the general public, and forest land managers have contacted forest health specialists from the University of Washington, the Washington Department of Natural Resources (DNR) and the US Forest Service (USFS) about what they perceive to be increased levels of bigleaf maple decline and dieback.
 Symptoms frequently reported include yellow flagging of large branches, small leaf size, and partial or entire crown dieback.